Vernouillet Airport: German use during World War II

 KG 55 took part in the Battle of Britain and subsequent night bombing raids on England.
 KG 51 was a fighter/bomber unit, and along with SKG 10 and JG 3, attacked Eighth Air Force daylight heavy bomber raids over Occupied Europe and Germany.

 Largely due to its use as a base for Fw 190 interceptors, Dreux was attacked by USAAF Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and be unable to attack the heavy bombers.
 Also the P-51 Mustang fighter-escort groups of Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.

 American use

-It was liberated by Allied ground forces about 21 August 1944 during the Northern France Campaign.
+It was liberated by Allied ground forces about 18-19 August 1944 during the Northern France Campaign by the 40th Tank Battalion, 7th US Armoured Division.
 Almost immediately, the USAAF IX Engineering Command 840th Engineer Aviation Battalions began clearing the airport of mines and destroyed Luftwaffe aircraft, and repairing operational facilities for use by American aircraft.
 Pierced Steel Planking was laid down over some filled in bomb craters on the main runway and it became fully operational for combat aircraft.
 Dreux Airport became a USAAF Ninth Air Force combat airfield, designated as "A-41" about 26 August, just a few days after its capture from German forces.

 Under American control, the airport hosted numerous combat units.